 We developed this proposed rule after considering numerous statutes and Executive orders related to rulemaking.
 Below we summarize our analyses based on a number of these statutes and Executive orders and we discuss First Amendment rights of protestors.

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
 This NPRM has not been designated a “significant regulatory action,” under Executive Order 12866.
 Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.

-This regulatory action determination is based on the size, location, duration, and time-of-day of the safety zone.
-The safety zone will only be enforced for a total of an hour and a half, and although persons and vessels may not enter, transit through, anchor in, or remain within the safety zone without authorization from the Captain of the Port Charleston or a designated representative, vessel traffic would be able to safely operate in the surrounding area during the enforcement period and the rule would allow vessels to seek permission to enter the zone.
-Moreover, the Coast Guard would provide advance notification of the safety zone to the local maritime community by local notice to mariners and broadcast notice to mariners via VHF-FM marine channel 16.
+The economic impact of this rule is not significant for the following reasons: (1) The safety zone will only be enforced for an hour and a half; (2) although persons and vessels may not enter, transit through, anchor in, or remain within the safety zone without authorization from the Captain of the Port Charleston or a designated representative, they may operate in the surrounding area during the enforcement period; and (3) the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners and Broadcast Notice to Mariners.Start Printed Page 25724

 B. Impact on Small Entities